-There are two main types of rototillers available: the gas type and the electric type.
-Depending on your needs and preferences you can buy the one that is suitable for your garden.
-To make it easier for you, here is a short comparison between the two types.
+Two major types of rototillers are currently available: the electric type and the gas type.
+Depending on what your preferences and needs are, you can purchase the one that suits your garden the best.
+To make things even easier for you, we have prepared a brief comparison of the two major types of rototillers.

-Pros: 4-stroke models of gas mini-tillers are usually powerful enough to handle just about any gardening job.
-Gas-powered tillers usually perform better than electric tillers.
-They are suitable for tending to areas less than 3000 square feet.
-Most gas tillers have a swath 9-10 inches wide, and are suitable for tilling in tight spaces.
-Besides that, gas tillers are more portable as they don’t have a power cord like electric tillers.
+Pros: 4-stroke gas mini-tiller models are normally powerful enough that they can handle almost any gardening job.
+Usually, gas-powered tiles perform better compared to electric tillers.
+This type of rototiller is well-suited for areas under 3,000 square feet.
+A majority of gas tillers have a 9-10 inch wide swath and are well-suited for tilling within tight spaces.
+Also, gas tillers are much more portable than electric tillers since they don’t use a power cord.